ecourtial/gmg/docs/SETUP.md

 ## Locally (DEV)

-In the root folder, copy the file _configuration.json.dist_ to _configuration.json_ and fill it with your values.
+In the root folder, copy the file _configuration.json.dist_ to _configuration.json_ and fill it with your values (the Google Captcha values are mandatory).
 The MySQL credentials are visible in the _docker-compose.yml_ in the root folder.

 Next, just do a __make start__, and then run __make test__ to run the tests and import the local DB with test features.
 You're good to go!

+Ther test DB it just imported has a user.
+You can login with the following credentials :
+* username: _mephistophelesz_
+* password: _barz_

 ## Production